Chapter 5: the swapchain

 B.2.1.
 Creation

-Swapchains represent the device-side subsystem that handles rendering to surfaces.
+Swapchains represent the device-side subsystem that handles presenting to surfaces.
 They are defined in the VK_KHR_swapchain device extension, which we load at vkCreateDevice time.

-This is not all. the naive way of sending images to the surface is to immediately forward any image that comes out of the graphics pipeline.
-Immediate presentation mode is an option, but it leads to tearing (the screen may refresh while the image is being copied into the buffer, leaving us with a mixture of two different images).
-There are smarter presentation modes that avoid this issue, but they come at a cost (paid in input delay and/or performance).
+We may naïvely wish to immediately forward any image that comes out of our graphics pipeline to the surface.
+While immediate presentation is an option, it leads to tearing (the screen may refresh while the image is being copied into the buffer, leaving us with a mixture of two different images).
+There are smarter presentation modes that avoid this issue, but they come at a cost paid in input delay and/or performance.
 For instance, we may use double buffering, i.e., use two different buffers that we render two in an alternating order.
-One of these buffers is used for rendering, and the other is bound to the display, but we can swap the role of the buffers around.
-To avoid tearing, we only do so when during an interval where have the guarantee that the display is not getting refreshed.
-A Vulkan surface defines a notion of vertical blanking intervals during which we are guaranteed that the screen will not be refreshed.
+One of these buffers is used for rendering while the other is bound to the display, and the presentation engine can swap the role of the buffers around.
+Vulkan surfaces have a notion of vertical blanking intervals, during which we are guaranteed that the display will not be refreshed.
+To avoid tearing, the presentation engine only swaps the buffers during such intervals.

-We do not directly control how the images are sent to the screen.
-Instead, the surface instance extension (required by GLFW) defines a set of presentation modes that we pick from when creating the swapchain:
+Luckily for us, we do not directly control how the images are sent to the screen.
+Instead, the surface instance extension (required by GLFW) defines a set of presentation modes, which correspond to policies that we pick from when creating the swapchain.
+The presentation engine does all the hard work.
+The vanilla presentation modes are:

 - Immediate: images are sent to the screen directly.
 May lead to tearing.

 - FIFO: multiple buffering with a queue, newer results get pushed to the back.
-No tearing, but the input delay may be high.
+No tearing, but may lead to input lag.
 This is my favorite option, and also the only one guaranteed to be supported.

 - Relaxed FIFO: same as above, but if a vertical blank comes before a new render is ready, the next image is sent to the screen immediately.
 Avoids stalling, but may lead to tearing on rare occasions.

-The swapchain also requires a color space.
+To create a swapchain, we must also specify a color space.
 Only VK_COLOR_SPACE_SRGB_NONLINEAR_KHR (sRGB) is defined in core Vulkan, but extensions provide other options (see all available values).
-To display raw HDR data to an HDR display, we must use a color space larger than the default (we would also be using a large image format in that case).
+To display raw HDR data to an HDR display, we must use a color space larger than the default alongside a large image format.

 Furthermore, we specify whether we allow Vulkan to discard rendering operations that fall into pixels that cannot be seen (e.g., when another window partially hides our application).
 We do this through the clipped field.
-We almost leave this to VK_TRUE in practice, except in the rare cases when we need to read from the images we render.
+We almost always leave this to VK_TRUE in practice, save for the rare cases where we need to read from the images we render.

-Finally, there is an oldSwapchain parameter that makes recreation more efficient.
-It is presented in greater detail in the next subsection.
+Finally, there is an oldSwapchain parameter that is meant to accelerate swapchain recreation.
+More information in the next subsection.

 B.2.2.
 Recreation

-When an application's window is minified, resized, rotated or moved to another screen, the surface's characteristics change, and the swapchain becomes outdated as a result.
+When an application's window is minified, resized, rotated or moved to another screen, the characteristics of the associated surface change, and the swapchain becomes outdated as a result.
 When we try to acquire or present an image using an outdated swapchain, we end up either with an error code alone (VK_ERROR_OUT_OF_DATE_KHR) or with a warning alongside a result (the warning being VK_SUBOPTIMAL_KHR).
-Swapchain creation can also fail (or end with a warning) if something about the underlying surface changes while it runs.
+Swapchain creation can also fail (or succeed with a warning) if something about the underlying surface changes while it runs.

 The swapchain part of the specification really is a mess that will probably not get fixed anytime soon:

 - There is no easy way of destroying render finished semaphores.
 Even the radical vkDeviceWaitIdle function does not wait for these semaphores; we have to insert a ghost submission that waits for them before signaling a fence.
-In practice, many engines are not technically correct in that regard but still work fine in practice.
+Again, many engines are not technically correct in that regard, but vkQueueWaitIdle works fine in practice.

-The VK_EXT_swapchain_maintenance1 device extension solves these issues thanks to its additional fence for the present operation and its vkReleaseSwapchainImagesKHR function, which gives us a way of releasing images without presenting them (we provide an array of indices of images to remove).
-However, this is only an extension and not all devices support it, so we should always integrate a fallback option.
+The VK_EXT_swapchain_maintenance1 device extension solves these issues thanks to its additional fence for the present operation and its vkReleaseSwapchainImagesKHR function, which gives us a way of releasing images without presenting them.
+Not all devices support this extension, so we should always integrate a fallback option.

 B.3.
 Rendering loop

-We typically use a single queue that handles both graphics and present operations (present queues that do not support graphics operations are technically possible but not constructor does that).
+We typically use a single queue that handles both graphics and present operations (present queues that do not support graphics operations are technically possible, but not really a thing in the wild).

 A rendering loop is made up of the following few steps:

-- Acquire an image: we use vkAcquireNextImageKHR to request an image from a specific (non-retired) swapchain.
-This function is blocking, but it takes a timeout argument (in nanoseconds) to avoid deadlocks (or UINT64_MAX for an unbounded wait).
-The specification does not explicitly describe in which situations this function is guaranteed not to be stuck on a wait, but we can expect that the function never blocks if we create out swapchain with a minimum number of images set to one more than the nominally supported minimum (as discussed previously).
+- Acquire an image: we use vkAcquireNextImageKHR to request an image from a given swapchain.
+This function is blocking, but it takes a timeout argument (in nanoseconds) to prevent deadlocks (or UINT64_MAX for an unbounded wait).
+The specification does not explicitly describe in which situations this function is guaranteed not to wait, but we can expect it not to for swapchains created with a minimum number of images set to one more than the nominally supported minimum (as discussed previously).
 We should not use an acquired image index immediately, as it only becomes valid once either one of the optional fence/semaphore arguments becomes signaled.

 - Render to it: refer to the previous chapter.

-- Present the result: we use vkQueuePresentKHR to present an array of images (usually of size one).
-In addition to the swapchain/image index pairs, we provide a set of semaphores that this operation should wait for.
-Also, if we want per swapchain result (again, only if we present to several of them in parallel, which we rarely do), we can provide a pointer to an array of VkResults (we can also pass a null pointer instead of this array and check the global function's result if we do not need such fine-grained information).
-If we want to use a fence, we need to enable the VK_EXT_swapchain_maintenance1 device extension and to make pNext point to a VkSwapchainPresentFenceInfoKHR structure (which lets us pass either a fence handle or a VK_NULL_HANDLE for every swapchain targeted by the present command).
+- Present the result: we use vkQueuePresentKHR to present an array of images (usually of size one; we would only have more when rendering to nonstandard devices such as VR headsets).
+In addition to the swapchain/image index pairs (each image index is relative to a different swapchain), we provide a set of semaphores that this operation should wait for.
+Also, if we want per swapchain result (if we present to several of them in parallel, which we rarely do), we can provide a pointer to an array of VkResults (we can also pass a null pointer instead of this array, and check the global function's result if we do not need such fine-grained information).
+If we want to use a fence (as discussed previously), we need to enable the VK_EXT_swapchain_maintenance1 device extension and make pNext point to a VkSwapchainPresentFenceInfoKHR structure (which lets us pass either a fence handle or a VK_NULL_HANDLE for each swapchain targeted by the present command).

 X. Additional resources